testdouble/suture/README.md

 #### Suture.verify

+`Suture.verify(name, [options hash])`

-Many of the settings for `Suture.verify` are analogous to the same settings in `Suture.create` and are generally expected to be configured in the same way, as if symmetrically with the `Suture.create` call of the seam under test:
+Many of the settings for `Suture.verify` mirror the settings available to `Suture.create`.
+In general, the two methods' common options should be configured identically for a given seam; this is necessary, because the `Suture.verify` call site doesn't depend on (or know about) any `Suture.create` call site of the same name; the only resource they share is the recorded calls in Suture's database.

 * _name_ - (Required) - should be the same name as a seam for which some number of recorded calls exist